shinyquagsire23/monado/doc/ipc.md

 The AIDL interface is also used for transporting some platform objects.
 At this time, the only one transported in this way is the [Surface][] injected into the client activity which is used for displaying rendered output.
+Surface only comes from client when  [Display  over other apps][] is disabled.

+The owner of surface will impact the service shutdown behavior.
+When the surface comes from the injected window, it becomes invalid when client activity destroys.
+Therefore the runtime service must be shutdown when client exits, because all the graphic resources are associated with that surface.
+On the other hand,  when the owner of surface is the runtime service, it's capable to support multiple clients and client transition without shutdown.

 [Surface]: https://developer.android.com/reference/android/view/Surface
+[Display over other apps]: https://developer.android.com/reference/android/Manifest.permission#SYSTEM_ALERT_WINDOW

 ### Synchronization